FAQ for Cornell’s International Community

 The goal of Study Away is to provide international students with a local Cornell community, as well as access to educational facilities, services, and collaborations.
 Answers to your questions can be found on the Study Away FAQ page.

-If I take classes online from abroad in the fall and return to campus in spring 2021, will International Services issue a new I-20, or can I return with the same I-20?
+I took classes online from abroad in the fall and plan to return to campus in spring 2021.
+Will International Services issue a new I-20, or can I return with the same I-20?

 I’m in the U.S. now, but I have health concerns that will keep me from attending classes in person.
 Can I enroll in a fully online course schedule?